The 9 best microphones for voice over work

 Here are the nine best microphones out there with all budgets in mind, some with comments from their owners.
 Not surprisingly, they can be more than a little vocal about their favorites.

-Many voiceover talents vouch for the Rode NT1-A Vocal Condenser Microphone, and this is what ACX recommends for narration.
+When looking for cost-effective options, many voiceover talents vouch for the Rode NT1-A Vocal Condenser Microphone, and this is what ACX recommends for narration.
 This microphone costs around $229, so it’s definitely budget-friendly for beginners.
 Quiet and neutral sounding, it creates high-quality recordings with a wide dynamic range.
 It comes packaged with a shock mount and an exclusive “studio secrets” DVD, offering recording tips and techniques.

 Mid-range microphones up to $600